-The following text is taken from the Standing Advice produced by the Forestry Commission and Natural England as included in the National Planning Policy Guidance for England (included here as it is regarded as good practice):
+The following text is taken from the Standing Advice produced by the Forestry Commission and Natural England as included in the National Planning Policy Guidance:

 'A buffer zone's purpose is to protect ancient woodland and individual ancient or veteran trees.
 The size and type of buffer zone should vary depending on the scale, type and impact of the development'.